5 outdoor fireplace trends for 2017

-In this article, we look at what will be hot in outdoor fireplace design for 2017.
+In this article, we look at what will be hot in outdoor fireplace designs.
 From natural statement designs, exotic Spanish flair, urban modern to industrial, we cover a range of designs to suit a range of tastes and outdoor areas.

 It also looks like many international designers are also seeing this trend.
 Garden Design Magazine spoke to Texas-based designer Julie Blakeslee at Big Red Sun who said; “Rather than clean and modern, clients are asking for a more old-fashioned, more DIY look in their gardens.
 We’ve been using railway ties, free-form decks, smaller outdoor furniture, and swing seating.
 I think clients are looking for something more authentic and real."

 Alfresco may be an Italian word but some would argue that outdoor entertaining is given a very social flair by the Spanish.

 Last year we saw the design website Houzz declare Spanish Revival as one of their trends for 2015/2016.
 Whereas this didn't extend to the landscaping styles we still believe that there is a place for a Mediterranean twist to the traditional outdoor fireplace.

 Using a plaster or Stucco finish on an outdoor fireplace and finishing it in a bright and vibrant hue can add a sense of the carnival.
 Accent with terracotta and maybe even a feature carving or piece of jewelled metalwork to tell everyone that time in front of the fire at your place is a fiesta!

 We're not talking about the car-sharing service with this one but we have seen a rise in people looking for super-modern and minimalism in their outdoor fireplace.